Emure

 Emure is a town in the Ekiti State of Nigeria.
 It is also called Emure Ekiti.
 It became much better known in the US after the king of Emure's grandson Adewale Ogunleye made it into the NFL for the Chicago Bears.

 Emure Ekiti is one of the more prosperous towns in Ekiti.
 Emure consists of four ancient quarters named Oke Emure, Odo Emure, Idamudu and Ogbontioro.

+Geography

+Emure LGA has a tropical climate and has the dry and rainy seasons as its two main seasons.
+Emure LGA's average temperature is 28 degrees Celsius, while the humidity level there is around 60%.

+Economy

+Cowpea, cocoa, pepper, and plantains are just a few of the abundant agricultural products produced in Emure.
+Bead production, fabric weaving, and commerce are some of the area's other significant economic pursuits.
+There are various markets in Emure LGA where locals can go to buy and sell a variety of goods.